Today is National Garden Meditation Day.

 “Through Glam Gardens we have created a breathtaking living tribute to Mother Nature.
 Spring fragrance and color inspirations will be brought to life through blooming cascades of floral artistry.
 We hope to bring an element of delight to all who visit Saks this season.”

-It's so easy to feel connect to Sauriol; his diary entries are shared by the Toronto Archives on their fabulous twitter feed - a wonderful thing to follow.
+It's so easy to feel connected to Sauriol; his diary entries are shared by on their fabulous twitter feed - a wonderful thing to follow.

 Charles Sauriol owned property in the Don River valley and was an advocate for the valley's preservation.